michaelknigge/ipdsbox/README.md

 # IPDS Command Sets
 The IPDS architecture contains several command sets.
-The following tables show the command sets and the current status of the corresponding support of the IPDS command (*"supported"* means that ipdsbox can parse the IPDS command and will create a specific Java Object for it).
+The following tables show the command sets and the current status of the corresponding support of the IPDS command (*"supported"* means that ipdsbox can parse the IPDS command and will create a specific Java object for it).

 IPDS Command | Hex Value | Command Description                    | Command Set      | Supported
 ------------ | --------- | ---------------------------------------|------------------| ---------